-Syllabus: Preparation for the world of employment and entrepreneurship, and for further study.
-Issues relating to the business, ethical, and professional responsibilities of a Graphic Designer; focusing on marketing, including for new media, selling, the creative rationale, and legalities.
+Preparation for the world of employment and entrepreneurship, and further study.
+Syllabus: Issues relating to the business, ethical, and professional responsibilities of a Graphic Designer, focusing on strategy, marketing, including for new media, presentation, selling ideas, and legalities.

 BACHELOR OF DESIGN HONOURS IN VISUAL COMMUNICATION DESIGN